Skip to content

 touch /tmp/log.txt

-Now spawn a service that tails the file:
+Now create a service that tails the file:

 Terminal window